rohitkotecha14/fetch-receipt-processor/README.md

 # FastAPI Application

 This is a FastAPI application that provides a REST API for handling receipts and items.
-The app is Dockerized and can be easily run using Docker.
+The app is Containerized and can be easily run using Docker.

 ## Prerequisites